 Grounds for arrest of a ship, according to the Convention are maritime claims, as defined in Article 1 (1) of the Convention.
 The competent authority is the Court.
+6. Can you arrest a ship irrespective of her flag?

 The Bulgarian Merchant Shipping Code does not specify exceptions to this general rule, stipulating that authorities "may arrest Bulgarian or foreign ships and cargoes".
 Article 8, para 1 of the International Convention on Arrest of Ships, 1999 states that the rules and regulations set by the Convention apply to any ship within the jurisdiction of any State Party, whether or not that ship is flying the flag of a State Party.
 Article 8, para 2 however makes and exception, declaring that said rules and regulations do not apply to any warship, naval auxiliary or other ships owned or operated by a State and used only on government non-commercial service.